Highlights from the Ratings and Financial Report for Bristol-Myers Squibb Company (BMY)

 BMY’s Market Performance

-BMY stocks went up by 0.99% for the week, with a monthly drop of -1.48% and a quarterly performance of -1.68%, while its annual performance rate touched 10.40%.
-The volatility ratio for the week stands at 1.87% while the volatility levels for the past 30 days are set at 1.89% for Bristol-Myers Squibb Company.
-The simple moving average for the period of the last 20 days is 1.18% for BMY stocks with a simple moving average of 7.84% for the last 200 days.
+BMY stocks went down by -0.32% for the week, with a monthly jump of 3.14% and a quarterly performance of -0.83%, while its annual performance rate touched 9.95%.
+The volatility ratio for the week stands at 1.91% while the volatility levels for the past 30 days are set at 1.85% for Bristol-Myers Squibb Company.
+The simple moving average for the period of the last 20 days is 1.94% for BMY stocks with a simple moving average of 8.48% for the last 200 days.

 Analysts’ Opinion of BMY